hauke96/simple-task-manager/doc/operation/server.md

 The server knows two places for configuration:
 A config file in the `./config/` folder (so a config folder next to the server executable) and environment variables.
 When using docker, environment variables can also be set via a file.

+There's no overlap between the config file and environment variables, so they both configure totally different things.

+*What can be set using environment variables?*<br>
+Only OAuth and database credentials.

+*Why are there two sources of configurations?*<br>
+To separate sensitive data (credentials) from non-sensitive data that can also be uploaded to a git repo.

 ## Config file